hm-lang/core/proposals/intro.md

 v(Y, X)     # equivalent
 ```

-TODO: Check if the syntax works out
+TODO: Check if the syntax works out.
 We also allow calling functions without parentheses for a single argument, like this:

 ```